 Don’t be afraid of the wonky looking carrots – they are equally delicious and suitable for soups and stews.

 Remove carrots from plastic packaging to avoid the ‘sweating’ that leads to mould formation.
-Carrots should be kept loose in the vegetable draw of your fridge.
+Carrots should be kept loose in the vegetable drawer of your fridge.
 Shrivelled or ‘rubbery’ carrots can be ‘revived’ by soaking in cold water.
 If your carrots come with the leaves intact, cut these off before storing.
 The leaves draw moisture out of the roots causing your carrots to become bendy much faster.

 Carrots freeze well.
 Chop, blanch for 3 minutes, drain and freeze.
 You can also freeze grated carrots for use in cakes or carrot muffins.